 - 1. Room temperature drops causing the room thermostat heating contacts to close. - 2.
-The induced blower begins a prepurge cycle of 15 seconds. - 3.
-If pressure switch contacts are closed; and have failed to open since the last cycle, all subsequent steps will fail to occur. - The pressure switch contacts close.
-The pressure switch contacts must close within 30 seconds.
+The induced blower begins a prepurge cycle of 15 seconds. - If both sets of pressure switch contacts are closed; and have failed to open since the last cycle, all subsequent steps will fail to occur. - 4.
+The air proving pressure switch and chamber pressure switch contacts close.
+The two pressure switches must close their contacts within 30 seconds.
 If they fail to do so, the induced blower will shut off for a five minute period, then the sequence will begin again at Step 2.

-- 5. After the pre-purge period, and after pressure switch contacts have closed, the hot surface igniter heats up; 5 seconds on a first try, 10 seconds on a subsequent retry. - 6.
+- 5. After the pre-purge period, and after both sets of pressure switch contacts have closed, the hot surface igniter heats up; 5 seconds on a first try, 10 seconds on a subsequent retry. - 6.
 The gas valve opens for a 7 second trial for ignition.
 If the burners fail to light, or if the flame is not sensed, the gas valve closes, and, providing that there have been less than 4 trials for ignition, sequence returns to Step 5.
 If this was the 4th trial for ignition, the ignition sequence goes into a 5 second post-purge; the induced blower stops, and after a brief delay (within 150 seconds), the circulating fan stops. - 7.
 The ignition system goes into a 60 minute lock-out condition, then reattempts the sequence at Step 2. - In addition, if during the burner firing, the flame signal is lost, the gas valve will close and the ignition sequence will begin again at Step 4.
 If the flame sensing signal is lost more than 5 times during a furnace cycle, the gas valve will close, and the ignition sequence goes into a 5 second post-purge; the induced blower stops, and after a brief delay (within 150 seconds), the circulating fan stops.
-The ignition system goes into a 60 minute lock-out condition, then re-attempts the sequence at Step 2. - The 60 minute lock-out sequence will repeat itself indefinitely.
+The ignition system goes into a 60 minute lock-out condition, then reattempts the sequence at Step 2. - The 60 minute lock-out sequence will repeat itself indefinitely.
 The 60 minute lock-out may be interrupted by lowering the room thermostat setting below room temperature for approximately 10 seconds, or shutting off the electrical supply to the furnace for approximately 10 seconds. - 8.
 The circulating fan begins 30 seconds after the first trial for ignition. - 9.
-Furnace continues to run in this state until the room thermostat heating contacts open in response to raised room temperature. - 10.
-With the thermostat heating contacts open, the burner flames extinguish immediately, the induced blower stops after a 5 second post-purge period.
-Pressure switch contacts open.
+Furnace continues to run in this state until the room thermostat heating contacts open in response to raised room temperature.

-11. The circulating fan continues to run until timed out in 60 to 150 seconds, depending on the ST9160B dip switch settings.
+- 10. With the thermostat heating contacts open, the burner flames extinguish immediately, the induced blower stops after a 5 second post-purge period.
+Both sets of pressure switch contacts open. - 11.
+The circulating fan continues to run until timed out in 60 to 150 seconds, depending on the ST9160B dipswitch settings.